-On August 9, 2021, our shareholders approved a proposal that authorizes us to issue shares of our common stock at prices below the then current NAV per share of our common stock in one or more offerings for a 12-month period following such shareholder approval.
-As of the date of this report, we have not issued any shares at prices below our NAV per share pursuant to this authorization.
+On September 15, 2022, our shareholders authorized us to issue shares of our common stock at prices below the then current NAV per share in one or more offerings for a 12-month period following such shareholder approval.
+As of the date of this report, we are not engaged in discussions to issue any such shares.